jamasi/Reason-Community-Patches/README.md

 ToDo
 ----

-As a first step we should find a clever way to orgnaise the patches.
+As a first step we should find a clever way to organise the patches.